YuvarajAnbarasu/LeaserApp/README.md

 # LeaserApp
-A leasing application that helps with leasing.
+A application that allows you to find the ideal lease from your college with requested ammenities.